Warm bulbs, cool bulbs & everything in between…

 See this GORGEOUS laundry room makeover HERE

-TRUE WHITE PAINT COLOURS & KELVINS
+TRUE WHITE PAINT COLORS & KELVINS

-Because true white paint colours don’t lean warm or cool, they’re very susceptible to tossing back what you throw at them.
+Because true white paint colors don’t lean warm or cool, they’re very susceptible to tossing back what you throw at them.
 Give them a warm light, they’ll give it back.
 Give them a cool light, they’ll give it back.

 In this bedroom below, Sherwin Williams High Reflective White looks gorgeous in natural light.
 If the bulbs have a lower Kelvin, you can expect the walls to look warm.
 If the bulbs have a higher Kelvin, you can expect the walls to pick up a blue hue.

-COOL WHITE PAINT COLOURS & KELVINS
+COOL WHITE PAINT COLORS & KELVINS

-- Choose a more moderate Kelvin for your bulbs and your cool white could settle in just as expected (not glorified OR distorted).
+• Choose a more moderate Kelvin for your bulbs and your cool white could settle in just as expected (not glorified OR distorted).

 When opposites DON’T attract

-Now, I’m sure you can figure out which Kelvin you and your paint colours love to live in, but what happens when you and your PARTNER like opposite ends of the scale?
+Now, I’m sure you can figure out which Kelvin you and your paint colors love to live in, but what happens when you and your PARTNER like opposite ends of the scale?
 Well, you could flip for it, or you can check out these tips…

-- If you have a partner who LOOOOVES the cool white-blue light of the 4500K+ range and you’re more of a warm white lover (2700K range), 3500k can be a reasonable place to settle.
+• If you have a partner who LOOOOVES the cool white-blue light of the 4500K+ range and you’re more of a warm white lover (2700K range), 3500k can be a reasonable place to settle.
 Reasonable meaning it caters slightly more to the warm end of things than the cool end.
 4000K is actually more reasonable. #imslightlypassiveaggressive

 It all comes down to the type/temperature of light you’re comfortable LIVING in.